ban-abdulredha/Duty2_HTML/README.md

 # Task2
-This Repository is special for all Tasks of HTML course
+This Repository is special for The Second Task of HTML course